crowdfavorite-mirrors/wp-webengage/readme.txt

 For any other question(s), please email us on support {at} webengage dot com or [contact us](http://webengage.com/contact).
 We assure you of a quick revert.

 == Changelog ==
+= 2.0.2 =
+* Reduced dependency on iframes
+* New logo and notification text in the options page

+= 2.0.1 =
+* xss vulnerability fix in plugin managament files

 = 2.0.0 =
 * New JavaScript integration code (version 4) released
 * Introduces JavaScript callbacks for all three products - Feedback, Survey and Notification